csmmei/Knowledge-Engineering-for-Drug-Safety-Systematic-and-mapping-review/index.md

-# Knowledge Engineering for Drug Safety: A Systematic and mapping review
+# Computational Advances in Drug Safety: Systematic and Mapping Review of Knowledge Engineering based Approaches
-This repository contains the files produced during the systematic and mapping review of the scientific papers published regarding Knowledge Engineering and Drug Safety.
-A paper regarding this systematic review has been submitted and is currently under review.
+This repository contains the source files of the analysis conducted in the scope of a systematic and mapping review on Knowledge Engineering based Approaches for Drug Safety.
+The respective article has been published in the Special Topic entitled ["Computational Approaches for Signal Detection and Management in Pharmacovigilance"](https://www.frontiersin.org/research-topics/6087/computational-approaches-for-signal-detection-and-management-in-pharmacovigilance) of Frontiers in Pharmacology, doi:[10.3389/fphar.2019.00415](https://www.doi.org/10.3389/fphar.2019.00415), url: [https://www.frontiersin.org/articles/10.3389/fphar.2019.00415/abstract](https://www.frontiersin.org/articles/10.3389/fphar.2019.00415/abstract)

 In this repository you may find:
 1. The [`Detailed analysis results`](https://github.com/inab-certh/Knowledge-Engineering-for-Drug-Safety-Systematic-and-mapping-review/blob/master/Detailed_analysis_results.xlsx) containing the detailed mapping results of the finally selected papers analysis.